 I only recognised two of the people in it; the tall man on the right was my great grandfather, David John Davidson (1873-1953) while the natty gentleman in the middle was my uncle Tom Carlin (1900-1979).
 He wasn’t actually my uncle, he was my Granny’s first cousin, but in a large Roman Catholic Edinburgh family like mine, relationships were quite flexible and terms like ‘uncle’ and ‘aunt’ were often used in this honorific sense.

 I asked my cousin Norah, Tom’s daughter, but she wasn’t able to add any names or provide any further clues.
 She only recognised her father, so I had to conclude that the connection to the photo came through my side of the family rather than hers and I went back to it, to see what else I could come up with.
 Perhaps the biggest clue was the fact that Tom was in his RAF uniform which, together with the evidence from the clothes worn by the others in the picture, placed it in the first half of the 1940s.
-Tom was a conscript during World War Two rather than an RAF ‘regular’.
+Tom was a conscript during World War Two rather than an RAF ‘regular’ (Edit: Norah tells me that this is wrong and that her father ‘joined the RAF some time between Munich and the outbreak of war because, like many at the time, he thought war was inevitable.’)

 A quick scan of the family tree looking for a marriage in the 1940s with connections to both David and Tom turned up an interesting candidate.
 My Granny’s brother, John Davidson (1896-1969), married in Aberdeen in 1942.
 Could this be his wedding?